7 Historical Horror Books Like Mexican Gothic

 5. Jane Eyre

 Jane Eyre is about a young girl named Jane, an orphan.
 She has to go live with a horrible aunt or uncle.
 Her whole childhood, she grows up pretty badly abused, and then eventually, she goes off to boarding school.
-Here she has a hard life.
-Eventually, she ends up being a young woman who is a governess to the ward of a mysterious man named Mr. Rochester.
+Here, she has a hard life.
+Eventually, she becomes a young woman who is a governess to the ward of a mysterious man named Mr. Rochester.

 Especially when she’s a child at a point where a reverend comes and tells her that she will suffer because she’s not well-behaved enough.
 But in reality, she’s a kid who’s being abused and trying to stand up for herself.
-So you can relate Jane’s situations as Noemi that we saw in Mexican Gothic.
+So you can relate Jane’s situation to Noemi, which we saw in Mexican Gothic.

 Jane Eyre